Introverts are brilliant and creative, yet they may not feel capable of taking big steps, like starting a business or writing a book.

 However, here’s the thing about me and fat hogs that makes me think he never did: As an introvert, I did not often bite them (and not just because I’m a vegetarian).

-Throughout my time working with introverts as a personal coach, I’ve come to discover this tendency is not unique to me.
-Many introverts I’ve met are brilliant, competent, and creative.
-Yet they often don’t feel they are capable of taking big leaps — asking for the promotion, writing the book, quitting the job before they have the next step meticulously mapped out.
+Throughout my time working with introverts as a personal coach, I’ve come to discover this tendency to move cautiously through life is not unique to me.
+Many introverts I’ve met are extremely brilliant, competent, and creative, yet they often don’t feel capable of taking big leaps, like starting a business, writing a book, or even leaving a toxic relationship.
+Before they take one step forward, they may feel they need to have all the details meticulously mapped out.

 Why is this?

 The science is in; introverts and extroverts function differently because they are different.
-Compared to extroverts, introverts are more likely to be listeners rather than speakers, observers rather than players, and to think rather than act.
-For many of us, our reticence is born out of a deep thoughtfulness and an aversion to conflict.
+Compared to extroverts, introverts are more likely to be listeners rather than speakers, observers rather than players, and thinkers rather than doers.
+For many of us “quiet ones,” our reticence is born out of a deep thoughtfulness and an aversion to conflict.
 This aversion may be so unconscious that we equate going after what we want with conflict because it might inconvenience someone else.
 We can do this without even realizing it.

 But if we’re going to take the leap, we must learn that the value of bringing our best selves to the world outweighs the possibility of irking some people along the way.